oobecomau/desktop.gov.au/docs/blueprint/platform.md

 Decision Point | Design Decision | Justification
 --- | --- | ---
-API tokens | Not configured | An agency can determine and identify whether use cases exist for the creation of API tokens in their specific environments however for a base implementation of the blueprint, API tokens are not required.
+API tokens | Not configured | An organisation can determine and identify whether use cases exist for the creation of API tokens in their specific environments however for a base implementation of the blueprint, API tokens are not required.

 ##### SIEM agents